Getting Started with Docker

 Download a EdgeX Foundry Compose File

-Once you have selected the EdgeX Compose file you want to use, download it using your favorite tool.
-The examples below uses wget to fetch Docker Compose for the Hanoi release with no security.
+Once you have selected the release branch of edgex-compose you want to use, download it using your favorite tool.
+The examples below uses wget to fetch Docker Compose for the Ireland release with no security.

 The commands above fetch the Docker Compose to a file named 'docker-compose.yml' in the current directory.
 Docker Compose commands look for a file named 'docker-compose.yml' by default.
 You can use an alternate file name but then must specify that file name when issuing Docker Compose commands.
 See Compose reference documentation for help.